itteco/iframely/README.md

     });

-If you want to make `reader` iframes without horizontal scrolling call:
+If you want to make `reader` iframes to be without horizontal scrolling call after rendering widgets:

     $.iframely.registerIframesIn($('body'));

+You can call it once after all or after each rendering operation.

 This is useful with [github.gist](http://dev.iframe.ly/debug?uri=https%3A%2F%2Fgist.github.com%2Fkswlee%2F3054754) or [storify](http://dev.iframe.ly/debug?uri=http%3A%2F%2Fstorify.com%2FCNN%2F10-epic-fast-food-fails) pages,